College of the University of Chicago: Culture

 The College often publishes literature that emphasizes the "life of the mind," drawing attention to the school's serious academic environment.
 Alternatively, a popular phrase with students is "where fun comes to die," describing the school's lack of a stereotypical college party culture.
 Efforts in the 1990s, under President Hugo F. Sonnenschein to change some of these perceptions of the College were controversial, though ultimately successful.

 Although Greek life is not predominant among the undergraduate population, there are several active fraternities and sororities that have established histories with the College, including Alpha Delta Phi, Alpha Epsilon Pi, Alpha Phi Alpha, Delta Kappa Epsilon, Delta Upsilon, Lambda Phi Epsilon, Phi Gamma Delta, Zeta Psi, Psi Upsilon, Sigma Chi, Sigma Phi Epsilon, Phi Delta Theta, and Pi Kappa Alpha fraternities, as well as alpha Kappa Delta Phi, Alpha Omicron Pi, Delta Gamma, Kappa Alpha Theta, and Pi Beta Phi sororities.
 The campus is also home to three coeducational professional Greek organizations, which are Alpha Phi Omega, a community service fraternity, Alpha Kappa Psi, a business fraternity, and Phi Alpha Delta, a pre-law fraternity.

+In part due to shortfalls in investments in College endowment, a concerted effort has been made to expand enrollment of students from affluent regions such as New York City, London, Shanghai, and the Bay Area (the subdivided regions of a newly established College Parent Council, with a $25,000 minimum annual membership fee).